GED® Study Guide: Wrong Answers Help You Learn

 Studying to get a GED certificate or another high school equivalency diploma (HSE) can seem difficult.
 After all, most people who left school had some problems learning in traditional classrooms.
 But the ways that students have traditionally been expected to learn in school aren't always the best.
 By understanding how your brain learns, you can make your studying more effective.

-Learning for HSE exams (the GED test, HiSET exam, or TASC test) is a self-driven activity, so test-takers need to take charge of their learning.
+Learning for HSE exams (the GED test or HiSET exam) is a self-driven activity, so test-takers need to take charge of their learning.
 Often, the only type of learning that an HSE student is familiar with is classroom learning, involving a lot of memorization of facts and dates and run by a teacher who directs what everyone should do.
 Studying on your own is different and more effective.

 The HSE tests don't depend on memorization.
 They depend on understanding, and learning for understanding doesn't necessarily mean getting everything right.
 According to a recent study by Nate Kornell, Matthew Hays, and Robert Bjork at UCLA, making errors and mistakes as you learn can actually help you understand and remember.
 The results of this study showed that if students take hard tests or practice difficult questions and get the wrong answers, they learn better.

 Trying and failing serves a purpose!
 Getting the wrong answer gets your attention and gives you the incentive to learn.
 It shows you where you need to go.
 Understanding that a wrong answer isn't "bad" can help a lot.
 Many learners get frustrated with wrong answers but think of a wrong answer as a learning tool, another step toward your certificate.